sighupio/fury-kubernetes-keycloak/README.md

 > ⚠️ If you not set an external database, keycloak will default to a `H2` local instance on every pod.
 This means that it will not be syncronized between the different keycloak pods.

 - Set the `CACHE_OWNERS` environment variable, the default value is `1`.
-This value sets the amount of copys that you want to have of each keycloak's cache.
+This value sets the amount of copies that you want to have of each keycloak's cache.
 If you have it set to 1, and a pods dies, you'll lose that cache contents.

-- The default value for the `liveness` and `readyness` probes is 140 seconds.
+- The default value for the `liveness` and `readiness` probes is 140 seconds.
 It could be that your keycloak takes more time to boot up, adjust the values accordingly to your environment.

 ## Considerations for Keycloak 4.8.2.Final